 D

-output goes into the Control’s instruction input.- Use a tunnel named
+output goes into the Control’s instruction input. - The Control’s

 rd